PhilMoe/cerberus/README.md

 ### Cerberus X is a game development language, made for hobbyists, indies and professionals.

 #### With Cerberus X anyone can code and build games and apps for multiple platforms very fast.
-Only very little code is needed to have your creations up and running on supported devices in no time.
+Only very little code is needed to have your creations up and running on supported devices (Windows/Linux/Mac, Android, iOS, HTML5) in no time.

 ### Introduction